 - Salient features of the system of Online Application Form are given hereunder : - Detailed instructions for filling up Online applications are available on the above mentioned website. - Candidates will be required to complete the Online Application Form containing two stages viz.
-Part-I and Part-II as per the instructions available in the above mentioned website through drop down menus. - The candidates are required to pay a fee of Rs.200/- (Rupees Two Hundred only) [excepting SC/ST/Female/Physically Handicapped candidates who are exempted from payment of fee] either by depositing the money in any branch of SBI by cash, or by using net banking facility of State Bank of India/State Bank of Bikaner & Jaipur/State Bank of Hyderabad/State Bank of Mysore/State Bank of Patiala/State Bank of Travancore or by using any Visa/Master Credit/Debit Card. - Before start filling up of Online Application, a candidate must have his/her photograph and signature duly scanned in the .jpg format in such a manner that each file should not exceed 40 KB and must not less that 3 KB in size for the photograph and 1 KB for the signature. - The Online applications (Part I and II) can be filled from 8th February, 2017 to 03rd March, 2017 till 18.00 Hours. - Applicants should avoid submitting multiple applications.
+Part-I and Part-II as per the instructions available in the above mentioned website through drop down menus.

+- The candidates are required to pay a fee of Rs.200/- (Rupees Two Hundred only) [excepting SC/ST/Female/Persons with Benchmark Disability who are exempted from payment of fee] either by depositing the money in any branch of State Bank of India by cash, or by using net banking facility of State Bank of India or by using any Visa/Master/RuPay Credit/Debit Card. - Before start filling up of Online Application, a candidate must have his/her photograph and signature duly scanned in the .jpg format in such a manner that each file should not exceed 40 KB and must not less that 3 KB in size for the photograph and 1 KB for the signature. - The Online applications (Part I and II) can be filled from 21st March, 2018 to 16th April, 2018 till 18.00 Hours. - Applicants should avoid submitting multiple applications.
 However, if due to any unavoidable circumstances, any applicant submits multiple applications then he/ she must ensure that the applications with higher RID is complete in all respects. - In case of multiple applications, the applications with higher RID shall be entertained by the Commission and fee paid against one RID shall not be adjusted against any other RID. - The applicants must ensure that while filling their Application Form, they are providing their valid and active E-Mail IDs as the Commission may use electronic mode of communication while contacting them at different stages of examination process. - The applicants are advised to check their emails at regular intervals and ensure that the e-mail address ending with @nic.in are directed to their inbox folder and not to the SPAM folder or any other folder. - Candidates are strongly advised to apply online well in time without waiting for the last date for submission of Online Applications.